raineorshine/npm-check-updates/README.md

     newest   → 2.0.0-beta.1 (most recently published version outside cooldown) minor    → 1.2.0        (highest minor version outside cooldown) patch    → 1.1.1        (highest patch version outside cooldown)

-Note for latest/tag targets:

-> :warning: For packages that update frequently (e.g. daily releases), using a long cooldown period (7+ days) with the default `--target latest` or `--target @tag` may prevent all updates since new versions will be published before older ones meet the cooldown requirement.
-Please consider this when setting your cooldown period.

 You can also provide a custom function in your .ncurc.js file or when importing npm-check-updates as a module.